Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix the main menu containing `@PACK_VERSION@` instead of the actual version.
 - Fix the server sometimes freezing on shutdown instead of properly shutting down (VintageFix).
+- Fixed the Mob Loot Fabricator Vis Crystal recipe not appearing in JEI when searching for Vis Crystals.

 ## Balance Adjustments:

+- Increased the Mob Loot Fabricator Vis Crystal recipe outputs from 1 to 64 and the cooldown from 1s to 60s to reduce lag.

 ## QoL Improvements: